bualuk/cisc187-assignments/lab01-hello/README.md

 6. Commit your changes

 ## Step 3: Using `vim`
-Run `vimtutor` and work through the entire tutorial
+Run `vimtutor` and work through the entire tutorial.
+It should take about an hour.

 When you want to logout of the Mesa server, type `exit` at the command prompt.